radiantlogic-v8/documentation-eoc/documentation/environments/environment-overview/environments.md

 * **Identity Data Analytics** – This application offers deep insights into potential gaps in your identity data, particularly in relation to access management workflows.
 It enhances visibility, enabling you to identify and address blind spots, while strengthening your organization’s overall identity security posture.

-Refer to the [Install an application](to-add) guide for additional details on the installation steps.
+Refer to the [applications-overview](../applications/applications-overview.md) guide for additional details on the installation steps.

 ## Access Permissions

-Depending on your [role](../../admin/role-based-permission/role-based-permissions/), your administrator may set your access permissions to read-only for certain environments.
+Depending on your [role](../../role-based-permission/role-based-permissions.md), your administrator may set your access permissions to read-only for certain environments.
 If you have read-only access:

 - You will not be able to create new environments and the **New Environment** button will be deactivated.
 - Certain environments will be hidden if you have not been assigned either read-only or editing permissions.